50/30/20 rule calculator

 Table of Contents

-What is the 50-30-20 rule calculator and How to make a budget?
+What is the 50-30-20 rule calculator?

 The 50/30/20 rule calculator budgeting method is a simple yet effective framework for managing your finances.
 It helps you allocate your income into three key categories:

-• 50% Needs: Your must-haves, 50% of your income should go to monthly, almost always unavoidable expenses This portion covers essential expenses such as housing, utilities, groceries, transportation, and insurance—things you can’t live without.
+• 50% Needs: Your must-haves, 50% of your income should go to monthly, almost always unavoidable expenses.
+This portion covers essential expenses such as housing, utilities, groceries, transportation, and insurance, things you can’t live without.

 • 30% Wants: 30% of your income should go to expenses that are not necessary but may increase the quality of your life by simply helping you relax and enjoy yourself.
 This includes discretionary spending, like dining out, entertainment, hobbies, and other non-essential items that enhance your lifestyle.